rwxsb/me/zet/20221103004904/README.md

 ## Encapsulating parts of application
-Take what varies and 'encapsulate' it so it won't affect rest of your code
+- Take what varies and 'encapsulate' it so it won't affect rest of your code
+- Identify aspects of application that vary and seperate them from what stay same
 #head-first-design-patterns, #design-patterns, #encapsulation